 What we don’t: Not particularly lightweight and cookset isn’t very high quality.

 If you’re starting from scratch and looking for a lightweight, affordable setup, it’s hard to go wrong with the Soto Amicus Stove and Cookset.
 For the same price as the MSR PocketRocket 2 above, you get a comparable stove and two pots, which is a true steal.
-And the Soto isn’t far behind the MSR in terms of specs: The PocketRocket 2 wins out in weight (0.3 oz. lighter), while the Amicus features a more compact size, built-in ignitor, and packs a serious punch with 10,200 BTUs.
+And the Soto isn’t far behind the MSR in terms of specs: The PocketRocket 2 wins out in weight (0.3 oz. lighter), while the Amicus features a more compact size, comes with a built-in ignitor, and packs a serious punch with 10,200 BTUs (the PocketRocket is 8,200).
 Added up, it’s a great all-around deal and a solid setup for new and budget-minded backpackers alike.

-The Soto’s 500- and 1,000-milliliter aluminum pots are nice for boiling water and cooking for up to two people, and the smaller pot plays double duty as a lid and personal mug as well.
-But while 11.2 ounces for two pots and a stove isn’t heavy per se, the pots themselves aren’t particularly high quality and you could shave a lot of weight by opting for a titanium cookset.
-If you want to stick with an all-in-one kit, it’s also worth checking out the Optimus Crux Lite Solo System (9.6 oz., $70) and PocketRocket 2 Mini Stove Kit ($105), but the Soto is the clear value winner.
-Finally, keep in mind that you can also purchase the Amicus stove on its own for $50 (or $45 without the ignitor), but for the same price we’ll gladly take the included pots.
+The Soto’s 500- and 1,000-milliliter aluminum pots are nice for boiling water and cooking for up to two people, and the smaller pot can pull double duty as a lid and personal mug, as well.
+But while 11.2 ounces for two pots and a stove isn’t heavy per se, the pots themselves aren’t particularly high-quality, and you can shave a lot of weight by opting for a titanium cookset.
+If you want to stick with an all-in-one kit, it’s also worth checking out the PocketRocket 2 Mini Stove Kit ($105), but the Soto is the clear value winner.
+Finally, keep in mind that you can also purchase the Amicus stove on its own for $50 (or $45 without the ignitor), but for the same price, we’ll gladly take the included pots.

 See the Soto Amicus Stove Cookset Combo